Yogesh-K-Matkar/react_concept_react_app/README.md

     - **UnControlled Components** Data not bind with Hooks values (Does not reflect changes in DOM and not on UI onChange - Non-Sync Data - Operations:- Background values,timer):- useRefs

 - The 'use' prefixes in a function name is all React Hooks.

+  Hooks can only be call/use within Components or inside another hook or custom hook.

     - **Types Of Hooks**:-